Sifchain/sifnode/docs/chainOps/standalone/tutorials/betanet.md

 ## Verify

-You can verify that you're connected by running (from within the container) :
+You can verify that you're connected by running:

 ```
-sifnodecli q tendermint-validator-set
+sifnodecli q tendermint-validator-set --node tcp://44.235.108.41:26657 --trust-node
 ```

 and you should see the following primary validator node/s for Sifchain: